-- (5) Exams Scheduled at the Same Time: If a student discovers that he or she has two (or more) deferred exams scheduled at the same time, the student shall inform both instructors as quickly as possible and at least five days before the exam date.
-The instructors will consult with one another and make appropriate arrangements for the student. - for a deferred final exam in accordance with the guidelines in this section, but who have, for justifiable cause, not written the deferred exam on the scheduled date must reapply for a second and final opportunity to write the deferred exam.
+- (3) Exams Scheduled at the Same Time: If a student discovers that he or she has two (or more) deferred exams scheduled at the same time, the student shall inform both instructors as quickly as possible and at least five days before the exam date.
+The instructors will consult with one another and make appropriate arrangements for the student. - (4) Fall/Winter Deferred Exams Not Written: Students who have applied for a deferred final exam in accordance with §23.3(2), but who have, for justifiable cause, not written the deferred exam on the scheduled date must reapply for a second and final opportunity to write the deferred exam.
 Application deadlines are noted below.
 Students must apply at their Faculty Undergraduate (Graduate) Office.
-In order for an application to be considered for approval by the Faculty, it must be supported by a University of Alberta Medical Statement Form in the case of incapacitating illness or other documentation substantiating the reason for an absence.
 The department will determine the date, time and place of the second deferred final exam and will notify the student.
 The date scheduled must be no later than the end of July.
 Once set, the date for a second deferral is final and applications for further deferrals will not be considered or accepted.